History of Guernsey

-The history of Guernsey stretches back with evidence of Neolithic occupation, followed by Roman occupation.
-Christianity was brought to Guernsey by St Sampson.
+The history of Guernsey dates to prehistoric times, with evidence of Neolithic occupation and later Roman occupation.
+Tradition credits Saint Sampson with introducing Christianity to the island.

-The islands were annexed by the Duchy of Normandy and were ruled separately by William the Conqueror even after becoming King of England.
-Over the centuries the islands experienced trade benefits and restrictions with attacks by pirates and naval forces leading to improvements in fortifications and the establishment of the Guernsey militia.
-Guernsey has remained loyal to the English Crown for over 1,000 years.
+Guernsey became part of the Duchy of Normandy and remained under the rule of William the Conqueror after he became king of England.
+In subsequent centuries, warfare and attacks by pirates and naval forces disrupted trade and prompted the construction of fortifications and the establishment of the Guernsey militia.
+After mainland Normandy came under French control in the thirteenth century, Guernsey remained under the English Crown.